Skip to content

 Development

 Thanks for your interest in contributing to pynetbox!
-This introduction covers a few important things to know before you get started.
+This page covers the project's branch layout, how to propose changes, and where to get help.

 The Code

-There are two permanent branches in the repository:
+There are two permanent branches:

-• tests/ - Test suite including unit and integration tests
+• tests/ — Unit and integration tests.

-• docs/ - Documentation files
+• docs/ — User documentation (this site).

 Proposing Changes